-Cryptocurrency clearinghouse Mint Exchange launched yesterday to let FX brokers, hedge funds and institutions trade cryptocurrencies across all major exchanges, brokers and markers, on a single gateway and account.
+Cryptocurrency clearinghouse Mint Exchange launched yesterday with the aim of letting FX brokers, hedge funds and institutions trade cryptocurrencies across all major exchanges, brokers, and markers, on a single gateway and account.

 Not so many clearinghouses operate for cryptocurrency, but the new one will join a few other clearinghouse exchanges such as Digital Asset Exchange (DAEX), which works runs on blockchain and has its own network token.

 In addition to advantages such as providing custody for institutional investors, more liquidity and a larger market for crypto traders, cryptocurrency clearinghouses can provide ability to access best matching prices across many exchanges for sales and purchases, and are advantageous in the fact that users will not need to rely on centralized exchanges to hold and store their funds.
 Holding transactions on the blockchain means they are much more secure than centralized exchanges.

 That said, Mint Exchange, like DAEX, will let institutions to trade digital currencies on all major crypto exchanges without moving the market.
 That means it matches orders from across the exchanges but within the platform rather than working like a single exchange that matches orders from only its users.

 Mint will also let FX brokers, asset managers and institutions to manage and trade crypto securely from a single account.
 Chairman of Mint Exchange Harpal Sandhu said the exchange is the 'trusted, robust, professional-grade exchange' with the ability to trade crypto from a single secure location, which is what many FX brokers, asset managers, and institutions have been waiting for to enter the crypto market.